oz123/awesome-c/README.md

 This is released under the GNU Free Documentation License, without invariants or a cover - its text is provided in the LICENSE file.

+This project is part of [Peers][397] - a community for growing our freedom.
+Support us today!

 ## Contents ##

 - [Build Systems](#build-systems)